NVIDIA/TensorRT-Model-Optimizer/examples/llm_sparsity/README.md

 In this tutorial, we demonstrate how to use Nvidia TensorRT Model Optimizer to perform Post-Training Sparsification (PTS) and Sparsity Aware Training (SAT) on a HuggingFace [Llama2-7B](https://huggingface.co/meta-llama/Llama-2-7b-hf) model.

+To learn more about the sparsity feature, please refer to the [documentation](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/5_sparsity.html).

 ## Post-Training Sparsification (PTS) for HuggingFace Models

 Post-training sparsification (PTS) is a technique used to sparsify a pretrained model without additional retraining.